xmos/lib_audio_dsp/doc/dsp_components/modules/drc.rst

 Like limiters and compressors, an expander will run an internal envelope detector to calculate the envelope and compare it to the threshold.
 If the envelope is below the threshold, the applied gain will be reduced.
-If the envelope exceeds the threshold, unity gain will be applied.
+If the envelope is greater than the threshold, unity gain will be applied.
 The gain is run through an EMA to avoid abrupt changes.
 The same `attack and release times`_ are used for the envelope detector and the gain smoothing.
-..
-TODO verify this next part
-The difference with limiters and compressor is that the attack and release alphas are swapped so when we should normally attack, we release, and vice versa.
+In an expander, the attack time is defined as the speed at which the gain returns to unity after the signal has been below the threshold.

 .. _NoiseGate: